 person or not this is the easiest and most efficient way to see

 Mykonos, Santorini, Rhodes, Patmos and Turkey all in one trip.
 Most islands you get about 5 or 6 hours to run around and see everything and then you get back on the boat at night and go to sleep, waking up on a new island.
-My suggestion is to get the best of both worlds which is Fantasy Travel's Smart 7 which allows you three days on Mykonos, three days on
+My suggestion is to get the best of both worlds which is Fantasy Travel's Smart 7 which allows you three days on Mykonos, three

 Santorini, and in between you take a cruise to Patmos, Ephesus, Rhodes and Crete.
 Or check out their Idyllic Aegean Cruise which visits a number of islands that are not on the normal cruise itineraries, for example Milos, Samos, Syros, and Kos as well as the more popular stops.
 It also goes to Cesme in Turkey which is in easy striking distance